Don't Come Around Here No More: Background and writing

 The original inspiration was a romantic encounter that producer David A. Stewart of Eurythmics had with Stevie Nicks of Fleetwood Mac.
 The collaboration was arranged by Petty after he suggested that Nicks and Stewart collaborate on a song.
 Stewart explained on The Howard Stern Show that the title's phrase was uttered by Nicks.
 She had broken up with Eagles singer and guitarist Joe Walsh the night before, and invited Stewart to her place for a party after an early Eurythmics show in Los Angeles.
 When the partygoers all disappeared to a bathroom for a couple of hours to snort cocaine, he decided to go upstairs to bed.
 He woke up at 5 a.m. to find Nicks in the room trying on Victorian clothing and described the entire scenario as very much reminiscent of Alice in Wonderland.
 Soon after the encounter, Stewart recorded a demo of "Don't Come Around Here No More" on a Portastudio.
 At this stage, the song consisted of a drum machine, synthesizer, electric sitar, and no lyrics other than the title.

 Jimmy Iovine suggested that Nicks sing on "Don't Come Around Here No More".
 According to Nicks, the song was originally written for her album Rock a Little.
 Stewart mentioned in his memoir that Nicks originally attempted to pair the song with lyrics from her notebook, but Iovine found them to be too Shakespearean.
 Nicks then left the recording session, prompting Iovine to invite Petty into the recording studio to complete the song.
-After writing some additional lyrics for the song, including "stop walking down my street" and "I'm giving up...on waiting any longer", the two assembled another demo that was more developed than what Stewart had originally created.
+After writing some additional lyrics for the song, including "stop walking down my street" and "I've given up...on waiting any longer", the two assembled another demo that was more developed than what Stewart had originally created.
 Petty then offered to complete the song with the rest of the Heartbreakers at his garage in Encino, Los Angeles after the initial sessions had concluded at Sunset Sound Recorders.

 Both Petty and Stewart recalled that certain band members, including Mike Campbell, were initially unreceptive to the song.
 Stewart mentioned that Benmont Tench "knew that there was something to the song" and that "one by one, the band warmed up to me."
 Whereas Nicks was absent from the session, her backing vocalists still attended and recorded some parts at the insistence of Stewart.
 Nicks returned the next day to find that Petty and Stewart had recorded the song in her absence.
 Another backing vocalist, Stephanie Spruill, recorded the high note at the end of the song.
 Petty recounted the method that Stewart employed for Spruill to reach the note.

 Dave actually ran into the room in his underpants as she was singing that bit.
 And that actually worked, and she went up into that register and did that note, and then burst out laughing.